-You can get an electronic copy of the recipes, lecture note outlines and background material on each region from your instructor.
-Please bring a thumb drive to your instructor for this material.
+These books are not available through the bookstore, but can be purchased online.
+Alternatively, you can get an electronic copy of the pertinent pages from your instructor.
+Please bring a thumb drive to your instructor for an electronic copy.
 You must print out these pages for use in the classroom, examinations and laboratory.
-Lecture Prezi presentations are available online at: http://prezi.com/user/kitisibcivni/prezis/